shauray8/GRAT-FLUX/README.md

 * Default SDPA is a beast !
 Flex with a custom mask probably does not even come close to the performance (needs to be confirmed)
 * Clustering’s reshapes and einsum ops add overhead, even if cache-optimized.

+_if you observe some distortion towards the botom of all your generations refer to this https://github.com/shauray8/GRAT-FLUX/issues/1#issue-3168859125_